Jesus said he would send us a Comforter.

 The word translated “Comforter” in the King James Bible, and “Helper” or “Advocate” in many modern translations, in the original Greek is “parakletos.”
 It means someone who is summoned or called to one’s side, especially in order to help, someone who pleads another’s cause before a judge.
 It is a counsel for defense, a legal assistant, an advocate, an intercessor.

-This is one of those situations when a better lawyer might have made a big difference.
+This is one of those situations when a better lawyer, like injury lawyer natick ma, might have made a big difference.
 He did not defend his client very well.